Linet-001/Computer-Based-Testing-System/README.md

 ## Installation :thumbsup:Steps based on an example of a plaform and password
-* Enter https://alx-cbt-system.live/ into your browser https:cbetraining.kasneb.ke
+* Enter https://cbetraining.kasneb.or.ke/enrol/index.php?id=137 into your browser
 * Password: **soomy42**

 | username | Category |